rednaga/APKiD/README.rst

 .. code:: bash

-    pip install --process-dependency-links -e .
+    pip install -e .

 If the above doesn't work, due to permission errors dependant on your local machine and where Python has been installed, try specifying the ``--user`` flag.
-This is likely needed if you are working on OSX;
+This is likely needed if you are working on OSX:

 .. code:: bash

-    pip install --process-dependency-links -e . --user
+    pip install -e . --user